 We found 4 internists who accept Humana Silver 3800/HMO Premier near Fernandina Beach, FL.

-Dr. Philip Devane practices general internal medicine in Fernandina Beach, FL.
-Dr. Devane graduated from the University of Florida College of Medicine.
-He has received a 3.0 out of 5 star rating by his patients.
+Dr. Henry Rodeffer is an internist in Fernandina Beach, FL.
+Dr. Rodeffer studied medicine at the University of South Florida (USF) College of Medicine.
 He accepts Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.

 Conditions / Treatments